JuliaLang/www.julialang.org/blog/2018-09-12-Pkgtutorial.md

 @def title = "How to get started with Julia 1.0's package manager"
 @def author = "Jane Herriman"

-# How to get started with Julia 1.0's package manager

 For those of you in the midst of transitioning or preparing to transition to Julia 1.0, I've made a short (less than 6 minutes) tutorial on the basics of the new package manager.
 This video includes how to interact with the package manager and how to check, install, update, and remove packages.

 ~~~